 Another illustration of your reality engine at work is shown in Figure 2.
 When you view this figure, you see a ghostly cube floating in front of black disks.
 The white lines of the cube are sharp, and brighter than the background.
 But if you cover two adjacent black disks, you will see that no line extends between them.
 If you then uncover those two disks, you will again see a line between them.
 That line is entirely the creation of your reality engine.

-To understand what's happening, think of the reality engine as trying to create the most probable interpretation of the image.
-It notices the precise alignments of the white cutouts on adjacent black disks and decides that this alignment is probably not accidental but is due instead to white lines that occlude the disks.
-So it hallucinates these lines, making them a bit brighter than the background.
+You can think of the reality engine as trying to create the most probable interpretation of the image.
+It notices the precise alignments of the white cutouts on adjacent black disks.
+Your reality engine decides that it is improbable that this alignment is accidental.
+It decides instead that this alignment is probably due to white lines that occlude the disks.
+So it hallucinates these lines, making them a bit brighter than the background .